 To all his esteemed readers and correspondents, Father Pitt sends greetings.
 Out of his unbounded love for the city that bears his name, Father Pitt dedicates this publication to all lovers of beauty and liberty; and, in particular, to the citizens of Pittsburgh, that they may learn to love as he does the beauty that surrounds them and the liberty they enjoy.

 Father Pitt would like to thank Mr. Christopher Bailey for the use of his photographs.
-The drawing at the top of the sidebar is by Canfield, a Pittsburgh cartoonist, who drew it in 1906.
+The drawing in the heading is by Canfield, a Pittsburgh cartoonist, who drew it in 1906.

 The tag line “Why should the beautiful die?” comes from a song by Stephen Foster, Pittsburgh’s most famous songwriter: “Ah, May the Red Rose Bloom Alway.”